Momut1/flevoland/README.md

 6. After inferencing run `flevo5_analysisReadyCNNOUTFiles.py` in order to format the `cnn_output_data_check.csv` for each model.

+7. After formating is complete run the `flevo5_excludeBSOnTSH.R` in order to create the `dfExcludeAll_noDup_best.csv` which lists all the images from all the runs that have been labelled as either bare soil ot trash/other.
+This file should then be located at `../inputs/dfExcludeAll_noDup_best.csv`.

-7. After formating is complete run the `Stats-afterparallel.sh` script in order to output a single csv with all the results.
+8. After formating is complete run the `Stats-afterparallel.sh` script in order to output a single csv with all the results.
 It should be located in `../outputs/Random_search_BBCH/Results-all-images.csv`.

-8. Identify the top performing models and complete steps 4,5, and 6 with augmentations in order to push performance higher.
+9. Identify the top performing models and complete steps 4,5,6,7,8 with augmentations in order to push performance higher.
 NOTE: make sure to change the paths where processing is happening in order not to overwrite the results from the hyper-paramater tuning steps.